How To... - DIY Finishing - Finishing Techniques

 We've talked about wood tannin before, find the info here here, but I come back a bit to emphasize how much it can affect the finishing process.
 Fortunately, the presence of tannin, or its coming out when in contact with water, does not affect the strength properties of the wood, only the aesthetics.
 But here it sometimes intervenes so brutally that the object has to be refinished.

 How aggressive his action can be I saw many years ago.
 In a factory I was finishing strips of acacia wood to be assembled into garden furniture.
 They were laid all in a row, with a little distance between them, and I was spraying a white water-based paint.
-I hadn't even got to all the slats before I saw that the first one had already turned yellow-green.
+I hadn't even got to all the slats and saw that the first one had already turned yellow-green.
 Even though I had learned about tannin, it was totally out of my head by the time I started finishing.
 I had to sand the wood again, apply the insulator and then the white paint.
 Granted, it came out in the end, but I put in a lot more work.

 Tannin is not a specific product, it has no well-defined chemical formula to identify it.
-It is a mixture of compounds of acidic character, different from plant to plant, which are intended to defend the plant against insects and pests that can harm it.
+It is a mixture of acidic compounds, different from plant to plant, which are intended to defend the plant against insects and pests that can harm it.
 The amount varies from species to species, but also within species.
 As an indication of the amount, the darker the wood, the more tannin.
 Our best-known species that are known to be tanninous are oak tree, acacia, nuc, chestnut, ulmul.
 Exotic species, especially African, are very rich in tannin.
-Because of their acidity, they can cause not only aesthetic problems, but also problems of varnish hardening or hardening (if catalysts are used).
+Because of their acidity, they can cause not only aesthetic problems, but also problems of hardening or varnish hardening (if catalysts are used).

 Tanned wood needs to be insulated.
 How an insulator behaves